mrismanaziz/Reforestation/README.md

-## How do you make holy water?
-You boil the hell out of it.
+## Why do pirates not know the alphabet?
+They always get stuck at "C".